heal-data-stewards/community-portal-api/README.md

 5. Visit on localhost:1337
 6. Pull in the db From the production site info coming soon

-## Restoring the database
-1. In AWS RDS go to snapshots
-2. Choose the date you want a snapshot of
-3. Create the snapshot
-4. In the setting for class choose db.t3.small
-5. Wait until the new DB instance is created
-6. Take note of the new endpoint which can be found in Connectivity & Security in RDS
-7. SSH into the server
-8. Open up ecosystem.config.js and change the value for DATABASE_HOST to the new endpoint.
-9. Save
-10. RUN pm2 restart ecosystem.config.js

 ### `Development/Workflow`
 ### As of Nov 2023 All work is being done on the master branch until further notice.
 Anywhere that is says staging is to be replaced with master.